Ida Red (film)

 Ida Red is a 2021 American action crime thriller film written, directed, and co-produced by John Swab.
 It stars an ensemble cast that includes Josh Hartnett, Sofia Hublitz, William Forsythe, Deborah Ann Woll, George Carroll, Mark Boone Junior, Beau Knapp, Frank Grillo, and Melissa Leo.
 It follows an incarcerated crime boss who, living on borrowed time, turns to her son and brother to pull off one huge heist to buy her freedom.

 The film had its world premiere at the 74th Locarno Film Festival on August 11, 2021.
 It was released in select theaters and on VOD on November 5, 2021, by Saban Films.
-It received mixed-to-negative reviews from critics.
+It received mixed reviews from critics.

 Plot

 Ida "Red" Walker (Melissa Leo), the biological mother of a criminal family, sits rotting in jail.
 She is a widow as a result of the bust that nabbed her.
 Now that she's got cancer, she wants to die in freedom.
 So she plots both a parole and, true to form, a heist.

 Her son is a successful career criminal, ethical Wyatt (Josh Hartnett) and so is her brother, psycho Dallas (Frank Grillo).
 There is also her daughter Jeanie (Deborah Ann Woll), estranged from Ida because she married kind and dim cop Bodie Collier (George Carroll).
 Their rebellious teen kid Darla (Sofia Hublitz) is drawn to uncle Wyatt and is romantically involved with local dirtbag Petey (Nicholas Cirillo).

 Wyatt's having a hard time after a truck heist goes wrong, and cranky FBI Special Agent Lawrence Twilley (William Forsythe), who is partnering with Collier, is on the trail.
 Dallas, who appoints himself cleaner, nastily shoots people responsible for the screw-up, or their kin.